 Step 4: Make a formal mortgage application

-Once you've had your offer on a property accepted, you should formally apply for a mortgage with your lender.
+Once you've had your offer on a property accepted, you should formally apply for a mortgage.

 If you're using a mortgage broker, they will arrange this for you.

-The mortgage lender will conduct a valuation on the property you intend to buy.
-This confirms to them that the property is worth what you intend to pay for it.
+The mortgage lender will then conduct a valuation on the property you intend to buy.
+This confirms to them that the property is worth roughly what you intend to pay for it.

-The lender will also do a thorough check of the paperwork you have provided and your credit record.
+The lender will also do a thorough check of the paperwork you've provided and your credit record.
 This search will appear on your credit file.

 If a lender turns you down at this stage, it's worth trying to find out why, and potentially waiting a while before applying to another lender.
 Making several mortgage applications very close together could significantly damage your credit score.

 If a lender is happy with your application, it will make you a formal mortgage offer.
-Mortgage offers are usually valid for six months, whereas remortgage offers are only valid for three months (but this varies between lenders).
+Mortgage offers are usually valid for six months, whereas remortgage offers are typically only valid for three months (this varies between lenders).

-Generally, you should expect to receive your mortgage offer within 18-40 days of finishing the application.
+Generally, you should expect to receive your mortgage offer within four weeks of applying.

-The process could take longer if there's an issue with the valuation, the lender's processing centre is busier than usual, additional information or documents are needed, or if your application is particularly complicated.
+The process could take longer if there's an issue with the valuation, the lender is busier than usual, additional information or documents are needed, or if your application is particularly complicated.

 Once you have a formal mortgage offer, your conveyancer will arrange for the mortgage funds to be transferred from your mortgage lender to the person you are buying the property from on the day of completion.